-- c.
-Allocation of rights of patents, inventions, and copyrights must be in accordance with 2 CFR Part 200.315.
-This regulation provides that small businesses normally may retain the principal worldwide patent rights to any invention developed with USDA support. - d.
+- Allocation of rights of patents, inventions, and copyrights must be in accordance with 2 CFR Part 200.315.
+This regulation provides that small businesses normally may retain the principal worldwide patent rights to any invention developed with USDA support. - 3.
 In accordance with 37 CFR Section 401.14, each subject invention must be disclosed to the Federal agency within 2 months after the inventor discloses it in writing to recipient personnel responsible for patent matters.
-Invention disclosure statements pursuant to 37 CFR Section 401.14(c) must be made in writing to FPAC.BC.GAD@usda.gov. - e.
+Invention disclosure statements pursuant to 37 CFR Section 401.14(c) must be made in writing to FPAC.BC.GAD@usda.gov. - 4.
 USDA receives a royalty-free license for Federal Government use, reserves the right to require the patentee to license others in certain circumstances, and requires that anyone exclusively licensed to sell the invention in the United States must manufacture it domestically.

-XI.
-COST SHARING REQUIREMENTS
+L. COST SHARING REQUIREMENTS

-- a.
-If the award has specific cost-sharing requirements, cost-sharing participation in other projects must not be counted toward meeting the specific cost-share requirement of this award.
-Cost sharing must come from non-Federal sources unless otherwise stated in the applicable program authorizing statute. - b.
-Cost sharing costs must be necessary and reasonable for accomplishment of project or program objectives. - c.
+- 1. If the award has specific cost sharing requirements, cost sharing participation in other projects must not be counted toward meeting the specific cost share requirement of this award.
+Cost share must come from non-Federal sources unless otherwise stated in the applicable program authorizing statute. - 2.
+Cost share costs must be necessary and reasonable for accomplishment of project or program objectives. - 3.
 Cost sharing must be documented on each SF 425 and payment requests as it is provided by the recipient or third party.
-The required cost-share or matching ratio must be met by the end of the agreement period of performance; however, it does not have to be maintained for every payment request. - d.
-Should the recipient become aware that it may be unable to provide the costsharing amount identified in this award, it must- - 1.
-Immediately notify the FPAC Business Center Grants and Agreements Division via e-mail to FPAC.BC.GAD@usda.gov, and - 2.
-Either specify the steps it plans to take to secure replacement cost sharing or specify the plans to phase out the project in the absence of cost sharing.
+The required cost sharing ratio must be met by the end of the agreement period of performance; however, it does not have to be maintained for every payment request. - 4.
+Should the recipient become aware that it may be unable to provide the cost share amount identified in this award, it must - a.
+Immediately notify the FPAC Business Center Grants and Agreements Division via e-mail to FPAC.BC.GAD@usda.gov, and - b.
+Either specify the steps it plans to take to secure replacement cost share or specify the plans to phase out the project in the absence of cost share.

 Failure by the recipient to notify FPAC in accordance with this section or failure to submit an acceptable remediation plan may result in the disallowance of some or all the costs charged to the award, the subsequent recovery by FPAC of some of the FPAC funds provided under the award, and/or termination of the award.
 It may constitute a violation of the terms and conditions of the award so serious as to provide grounds for subsequent suspension or debarment.
-FPAC reviews and approves or disapproves cost-sharing remediation plans on a case-by-case basis.
+FPAC reviews and approves or disapproves cost sharing remediation plans on a case-by-case basis.

-- e.
-The recipient must maintain records of all project costs that are claimed a s cost sharing as well as records of costs to be paid by FPAC.
-If the recipient's cost sharing includes in-kind contributions, the basis for determining the valuation for volunteer services and donated property must be documented. - f.
-Recipients must also request prior approval before changing the source or type of cost sharing.
-See Section III(e)(4).
+5. The recipient must maintain records of all project costs that are claimed as cost sharing as well as records of costs to be paid by FPAC.
+If the recipient's cost sharing includes in-kind contributions, the basis for determining the valuation for volunteer services and donated property must be documented.

+6. Recipients must also request prior approval before changing the source or type of cost sharing.
+See the Prior Approval Section.

-XII.
-PROGRAM INCOME
+M. PROGRAM INCOME